 Motor Vehicle Accident Attorney New York

-Unfortunately, motor vehicle accidents happen every day, injuring and killing thousands of people this is why you need a hard-working motor vehicle accident attorney New York.
+Unfortunately, motor vehicle accidents happen every day.
+Thousands of people are injured and killed.
+That is why you need a hard-working motor vehicle accident attorney in New York.
 Since 1924, New York State law has mandated that every owner of a motor vehicle operated on the roads of the State is liable and responsible for death, personal injuries and property damage caused by the negligent operation of a motor vehicle by a driver of that vehicle in most circumstances.
 The enactment of this law is basically meant to ensure that innocent victims of motor vehicle accidents have recourse and the ability to seek financial compensation for the injuries and damages from financially responsible persons, companies and/or businesses which own the vehicle.
 In other words, even if the owner is not the one who is behind the wheel when the crash occurs, the owner whether it is an individual, company, business or entity will still be responsible for the wrongful actions of the driver of its vehicle.
 Furthermore, a business who hires an employee who fails to perform his functions and duties in a proper manner which results in a motor vehicle accident will also be held accountable and responsible due to the wrongful conduct of said employee which caused a motor vehicle accident.
 Of course, the driver of a motor vehicle will also be responsible for his or her failure to use reasonable care while driving.

 Failure to use reasonable care while driving a motor vehicle may be due to the following, among other things:

 - Improper lane change

 - Failure to yield the right-of-way

 - Text messaging while driving

 - Drunk driving or driving while under the influence of drugs